adriantoddross/minesweeper/README.md

 ### Stretch Goals

-- Allow players to change difficulty.
+- Allow players to change difficulty to beginner (9x9, 10 mines), intermediate (16x16, 40 mines) or hard (16x30, 90 mines)
+- Add toggle for a custom game, letting users decide the board size & number of mines
+- Only regiter onClick events when a player clicks inside of the board
+- Display how to play, tips & tricks to the right of the board
--
+- Add dark screen mode

 ## Questions?
 Get In Touch